BH1SCW/MorseRunner/Readme.txt

 INSTALLATION

-  - run Setup.exe and follow the on-screen instructions.
-  - uncompress the file to any folder and run "MorseRunner.exe"
+  - Uncompress the file to any folder and run "MorseRunner.exe"

 UNINSTALLATION

-  - click on Add/Remove Programs in the Windows Control Panel;
-  - select Morse Runner in the list of installed programs and click on Remove.
+  - Delete MorseRunner directory.